 This led to the creation of XML protocol that made it possible for search engines to effectively track the URLs and boost their search through the placement of all the information in a single page.
 The frequency in which a website is updated is also summarized by XML as well as data on when changes were last made.

-Unlike common belief therefore, XML sitemaps have never been an SEO tool and therefore has no effect on your website’s ranking even though it helps search engines accurately rank websites and searches.
-This is done through the provision of necessary data required by search engines that is places in a single place, which is very important since there are millions of websites on the web to dig through.
+Unlike common belief therefore, XML sitemaps have never been an SEO tool and therefore has no effect on your website’s ranking even though it helps search engines to accurately rank websites and searches.
+This is done through the provision of necessary data required by search engines, which is very important since there are millions of websites on the web to dig through.

 The XML protocol was published under the Attribution/Share Alike Creative Commons license, a move that Google aimed at encouraging its adoption by other search engines.
 This objective was achieved because it didn’t take long for Yahoo and Microsoft to officially through their weight behind the XML protocol that has since been updated to Sitemap 0.9 protocol with joint sponsorship of www.sitemaps.org, a website that is mainly dedicated to covering all information about the protocol.
 This is plausible especially bearing in mind that there is stiff competition amongst search engines.

 The joint recognition of XML protocol is good news to website developers and webmasters; they don’t have to create a variety of sitemaps for each search engine; a single file can be submitted and whenever changes are made to the site, this file can then be updated accordingly.
 You can now improve and beef up content on your site without much hassle.
 It gets better-you can have all that done with the aid of a sitemap generator like DYNO Mapper.